dTrucinUET/-INT3405E-55-Final-Code-CMI/README.md

 ### Model improvement

 We improved our models for this competition as progress above.
-1. Hyperparameters tuning: hyperparameters of machine learning models in every pipeline/setting can be tuned easily using `Optuna` library - but due to the large number of experiments/setting we have conducted, we only an example of hyperparameters tuning of our source code in `pipeline_tuning`:
+1. Hyperparameters tuning: hyperparameters of machine learning models in every pipeline/setting can be tuned easily using `Optuna` library - but due to the large number of experiments/settings we have conducted, we only an example of hyperparameters tuning of our source code in `pipeline_tuning`:
     - Please refer to the `pipeline_tuning` file for the def `objective_sub1` function. `trial.suggest_*` functions in the code (e.g., `trial.suggest_float, trial.suggest_int`) define the hyperparameter space. `Optuna` use Bayesian optimization to searches the hyperparameter space.
 This a probabilistic approach based on prior evaluations.
 You can customize this function for your goal but the return output must be a number, the direction of maximizing that score can be `minimize` or `maximize`.
 2. Feature engineering:
     - Tabular data:
         - First method is simply `SelectKBest` (choosing features with high correlated with the target label).
 It is defined in `def feature_engineering_v2`.
+This function takes the input as: `df, selector=None, imputer=None, fit=True`.
+The `df` is the original training features X. The `imputer` is the imputer we used for data preprocessing and `selector` is the function to perform feature selection.
+We do like this to avoid data leakage: only impute and feature selection on training dataset, after that, use that imputer and selected features on `val` set to avoid data leakage.
         - Second method is using new features created from `FENet` (Please notice that a small number like `1e-6` is added to the denominator to avoid dividing for zero).
 More details to explain about `FENet` can be found in the comments of the file.
 New features are created and defined in `def feature_engineering`.
+This is simply creating new features from an existing dataframe, so it only takes an input which is `df` - the train or val dataset.
     - Time series data:
         - First method is simply using `class AutoEncoder` as many other team do in this competition (we therefore do not explain more about this improvement).
 The function to perform autoencoder is: `def perform_autoencoder`.
         - Second method is to create new features about sleep detection - inspired an old competition also held by Child Mind Institute.
 Justification for this idea can be found in the script (speaker note) of our slide (slide 27 - 28): [Google slides](https://docs.google.com/presentation/d/1TpkzeuvpTdi4k63G_HzPMaGe0ttvqEgNOmZzIlRWby4/edit?usp=sharing).
 We take the solution of top 4 of the competition [Child Mind Institute - Detect Sleep States](https://www.kaggle.com/competitions/child-mind-institute-detect-sleep-states)
         - Both methods are implemented in the file `pipeline_FE_timeseries`.
-The comments to explain in code are provided
+The comments to explain in code are provided.

 ### Deep learning approach.

+More details about this approach can be found in our slide.
+We implemented a module consist of masked reconstructed autoencoder to learn to impute the missing data efficiently.
+Our implementation is in the file `MAE`.

+## Progress flow and repository structures:

+- `pipeline_tuning`: the file containing the code for Bayesian hyperparameters tuning.
+You can also  run the simplest baseline here (by commenting/discard the line call the function  `def feature_engineering_v2`).
+You can change the hyperparameters tuning by defining new range of a machine learning model in the function `def objective_sub1`.
+Here we take reference of some Kaggle notebook to write on our own.
+With a similar way, you can easily finetune/hyperparameter searching for other setting/environment.
+- `pipeline_FE_tabular`: our baseline model with feature engineering technique for tabular data.
+- `pipeline_FE_timeseries`: our baseline model with feature engineering technique for time series data.
+- `pipeline_FE_combine`: combine of both tabular data and time series data.